OpenCageData/opencagedata-misc-docs/README.md

 the OpenCage geocoder roadmap
 ====================

-This document isa public high level overview of what we're working on to improve the OpenCage Geocoder - see http://geocoder.opencagedata.com
+This document is a public high level overview of what we're working on to improve the OpenCage Geocoder - see http://geocoder.opencagedata.com

 We welcome your feedback and will steer our efforts to those features